-There are two kinds of business licences related to the manufacture of medical products:
+There are two types of business licence related to the manufacture of medical products:

-- a manufacturing business licence, which is required to manufacture the medical product (if a manufacturer of an imported product is located outside of japan, accreditation as a foreign manufacturer is required); and - b a marketing business licence, which is required for the initial marketing of a manufactured or imported medical product in Japan.
+a a manufacturing business licence, which is required to manufacture the medical product (if a manufacturer of an imported product is located outside Japan, accreditation as a foreign manufacturer is required); and b a marketing business licence, which is required for the initial marketing of a manufactured or imported medical product in Japan.

 A company that has obtained a manufacturing business licence, but not a marketing business licence, cannot distribute medical products (manufactured or imported by the company) to others, for example, a wholesaler.
+After enforcement of the new PA Act, a manufacturer of a medical device will merely be subject to a prior registration requirement, while such manufacturer has previously been required to obtain a manufacturing business licence.